wandevs/wandevs.org/docs/bitcoin/integration.md

 ## Connecting to Bitcoin

-To be able to make a cross-chain transaction programmatically, you will need to have access to a Bitcoin full node with RPC and transaction indexing enabled.
+In the following examples we will use `wanx` to make cross-chain transactions, which requires that we have access to a Bitcoin full node with RPC and transaction indexing enabled.
 If you not have access to a Bitcoin node already, follow the steps below to get one set up.
 If you do already have a Bitcoin node, just make sure it is configured with the all the items in the example `bitcoin.conf` file shown below.

 ### Install bitcoind